LukasCBossert/biblatex-archaeologie/README.md

 * missing space before `volumes`, added a space

 ### *Changed*
+* BIG change: all files are generated from the `.dtx` file.
+This is such a major change so we skipped some version numnbers and jumped directly to `2.4.0`.
 * the fields `postnote` and `multipostnote` are formatted with `\mknormrange`, that means you don’t have to type `--` to get an endash for page ranges.

 ## v2.3.7 (2018-04-08)